 Toward the end of her FBI career, Jerri Williams was appointed as the spokesperson for the Philadelphia Division of the FBI, taking on the responsibility of educating and informing the media and public about the Bureau.

 Post-FBI retirement, Jerri served as the spokesperson and Director of Media Relations for SEPTA, Philadelphia’s public transportation provider.
 Both positions often placed her in the spotlight in front of local and national news media.
 Jerri Williams is the author of two crime novels.

 Her novel, Greedy Givers, was inspired by the Foundation of New Era Philanthropy investigation discussed in this episode.

 (I’m interviewed by Deana Marie, host of Twisted Philly Podcast.
 Thanks, Deana!)

 9/13/1982 – 11/7/2008

-The following are links to newspaper articles and TV show about the Foundation of New Era Philanthropy investigation:
+The following are links to articles and features about the investigation of John Bennett and the Foundation of New Era Philanthropy: